The application window is now closed!

 NoVo Foundation is committed to supporting the spread of social and emotional learning (SEL) practices in schools and districts nationwide.
 We know practitioners have some of the most inspiring, effective and innovative ideas in the field.
 NoVo Foundation, in partnership with Education First and Rockefeller Philanthropy Advisors, aims to seed projects that foster social and emotional competencies in students in grades PK-12.
 Whether you have an idea for a new initiative or want to expand or continue an existing project, we want to hear from you.

-For the 2020-21 school year, we invited applications for the SEL in Action Awards from two applicant pools:
+For the 2021–22 school year, we invite applications for the SEL in Action Awards from two applicant pools:

 - District-level applicants seeking to implement SEL initiatives district-wide and/or across multiple schools within one district (including a charter network).

-Grant awards for educator-led projects will be a maximum of $7,000 each.
+Grant awards for educator-led projects will be a maximum of $7,500 each.
 District-level grant awards will be a maximum of $25,000 each.
-We will also award a small, select number of two-year grants.
+We will also award a select number of two-year grants.
 Find more details in the RFP document below.

-Key changes to the SEL in Action Awards program from previous rounds of the SEL Innovation Awards are summarized below:
+Key changes to the SEL in Action Awards program from previous rounds of the grant program are summarized below:

-- Educator-led Award maximum grant: The former Teacher awards had a maximum award of $5,000.
-The new Educator-led awards have a maximum award of $7,000.
+- Educator-led Award Maximum Grant: Educator-led awards formerly had a maximum award of $7,000.
+The new educator-led awards have a maximum award of $7,500.

-Though all proposals were welcome, we also sought proposals that specifically support one or more of the following student populations:
+Though all proposals are welcome, we also seek proposals that specifically support one or more of the following student populations:

 - Students from Indigenous communities